 b.
-One-Year Commitment
+One-Year Commitment for Moot Court Teams

 - 1. Participation on any of the moot court teams requires a one-year commitment by the student for which the student receives two credits which are awarded on a pass/fail basis. - 2.
 The student must participate for the full academic year to receive credit. - 3.
 Students may join a team in their second or third year. - 4.
-Students who participate on a team during their second year may continue to participate on the team during their third year for an additional two (2) credits. - 5.
+Students who participate on a team during their second year may continue to participate on the team during their third year for an additional two (2) credits if they are invited back by the professor/team instructor. - 5.
 A student may participate on one moot court team during their second year and may be permitted to compete for membership on a different team during their third year. - 6.
 Students must register for and attend the regularly scheduled class related to their respective team.